wp-plugins/easy-faq-with-expanding-text/readme.txt

 3. Click on FAQ Admin Page in the left-side menu on the dashboard for detailed instructions

 == Changelog ==

+= 3.0 =
+* Now you can assign the expanding text effect to any page or post, including pages that do not have "FAQ" in the title.
+This is done through a checkbox added to each page and post editing screen.
+Pages containing "FAQ" or "Frequently asked questions" in the title still receive the effect automatically, so people who used previous versions of this plugin do not need to go back and change anything.
+* The drop down text effects work on pages, single posts, and in a list of posts (index page)
+* Added two options for a visual cue that makes it obvious that you can click on the questions to expand some text.
+* Formatting a line of text as a heading 6 (h6) now allows users to stop the dropdown animations for that line and the lines following it, until another heading is used again.

 = 2.1 =
 * Made the plugin more compatible with other plugins or themes that add elements to a page's content (such as social share buttons).
 With this update, those themes should not make the introductory paragraphs disappear.